robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-Charts to view the data in a more pallatable means
+Charts to zoom out and view the data in a more pallatable means

 ---